 Now that your canvas is complete, it’s time for color.
 Bronzer is a great option, especially during summer, but if we’re talking bare minimum, it’s gotta be blush.
 Once you create a flawless foundation, blush takes you from tired and pale to sun-kissed and radiant.

 For a natural glow, start with a shade that’s not too far from your natural complexion.
 Use your Beauty Blusher to apply it to the apples of your cheeks, swiping it up your cheekbones and blending it out past your eyes.
-And if you do all that and still don’t feel radiant, just do as Teresa does.

 Another classic in the toolkit of makeup for beginners is mascara.
 After concealer and blush, it’s the one thing that can do the most to make you look awake and alert — even when you’re not.